 Unlike the hectic consumerism in the lead up to Christmas elsewhere in the world, you won’t feel overwhelmed by a huge pressure to spend spend spend in Mallorca.
 However, Palma and the smaller towns offer plenty of opportunity for less frenetic, enjoyable Christmas shopping.

-For inspiring gift ideas, pop into Knox Home Store in Santa Ponsa or Rialto Living in Palma.
+For inspiring gift ideas, pop into Rialto Living in Palma.
 A treasure trove of interior items, Palma’s first lifestyle store is a gorgeous space in which to browse delightful Christmas-themed items.

 Pleasurable things to do over Christmas

 While the popular North European perception of Christmas in Spain may be of a date lacking festive atmosphere, nothing could be further from the truth.
 Take a trip to a Christmas market for a stroll around the twinkling, bedecked stalls, sipping hot mulled wine, or head off on a winter walk.
-Puerto Portals and Palma’s Plaça Major both host wonderful markets, while Port Adriano is holding a Christmas Street Food Festival.
+Puerto Portals and Palma’s Plaça Major both host wonderful markets, while Port Adriano’s central square becomes the only ice themed park on the island.

-The winter season has a lot to offer.
-This guide gives you an insight to adventures excursions, the best live music venues and lots more to keep you entertained. […] Winter on Mallorca
+The winter season has a lot to offer on Mallorca.
+Discover excursions, the best live music venues as well as events to keep you entertained. […] Winter on Mallorca

 Christmas traditions in Mallorca